lthms/soap.coffee-lthms/site/posts/LtacMetaprogramming.md

 $$C,\ P \vdash Q$$

 This is a fundamental rule of deductive reasoning, and `intro`{.coq} encodes it.
-It achieves this by refining the current hole into an anymous function.
+It achieves this by refining the current hole into an anonymous function.
 When we use

 ```coq